sarahubanic/hybrid-assistant/hybrid-assistant/README.md

 # Hybrid Assistant

-A local, privacy-focused hybrid assistant that combines camera-based visual detection with a local LLM backend.
-Teach the assistant new objects through the GUI or chat, and get intelligent scene descriptions and object recognition—all running locally.
+A local, privacy-focused **face recognition and chatbot** application that combines camera-based visual detection with a local LLM backend.
+Teach the assistant to recognize faces and objects through the GUI or chat, get intelligent scene descriptions, and have conversations—all running locally and offline.

+Developed by **@daqa020** with ❤️

 ## Features